-- Our students range in age from 4½ to senior adults.
+- Our students range in age from 5 year olds to senior adults.

 - Existing students will register two weeks before a semester ends.
 Once they have registered then it will be open for new students at the end of the semester.

-- Periodically we are asked if you have to be a member of FBC Ocala to enroll in our school.
-No you do not.
-We are interested in any child or adult wanting to learn music.
+- You do not have to be a member of FBC Ocala to enroll in our school.
+It is our privilege to offer lessons to any child or adult wanting to learn music.

 Areas of study include:

-cello, flute, guitar, oboe, percussion, piano, piccolo, violin and voice
+bass, cello, flute, guitar, percussion, piano, piccolo, saxophone, violin, and voice

-We offer four weeks of trial lessons for students that are 4 1/2 years old.
-Should you decide to do the trial lessons, the cost will be $80.
-After finishing the trial lesson the parent and the teacher will discuss if the student is ready to continue or needs to wait a little longer.
-If the student is very young, please make sure they have basics down before trying to schedule lessons.
-Those basics include knowing left hand, right hand, counting, ABC’s.
+We offer four trial lessons during the school year for students who are 5 years old.
+Should you decide to do the trial lessons, the cost will be $100 for four lessons.
+After finishing the trial lessons, the parent and the teacher will discuss if the student is ready to continue.
+Young students need to know some basics: like left hand, right hand, counting, ABC’s.
 How are they socially?
 Can they take direction from a teacher?Can they stay focused for 30 minutes?

 About our Instructors:

-- All of our instructors are background screened and take a yearly abuse prevention training course.
+- All of our instructors are background-screened and take yearly abuse prevention training.

 - Our classrooms have windows in the doors and our studio rooms are NOT sound proof.